Wakhi language: In Pakistan

-In Gilgit-Baltistan, Wakhi is spoken in the sparsely populated upper portions of five of the northernmost valleys: Hunza, Gojal, Ishkoman, Yasin, Gupis, and Yarkhun.
+In Gilgit-Baltistan, Wakhi is spoken in the sparsely populated upper portions of five of the northernmost valleys: Gojal, Ishkoman, Yasin, Gupis, and Yarkhun.
 The Hunza Valley has the largest Wakhi population in Pakistan.
-The Wakhis of Ishkoman live primarily in the Karambar valley, the town of Imit, and beyond.
+The Wakhis of Ishkoman live primarily in the Karambar Valley, the town of Imit, and beyond.
 In Yasin, they live mainly in the vicinity of Darkot, and in Yarhkun, they are found in Baroghil and a few other small villages in the high, upper portion of the valley.

 In Pakistan, the central organization of the Wakhi is the Wakhi Cultural Association Pakistan (WCA).
 This organization is registered with the Government of Pakistan and collaborates with the Ministry of Culture and Tourism and Lok Virsa Pakistan.
 The Association is working to preserve the Wakhi language and culture and document their poetry and music.

-Radio Pakistan Gilgit relays the Wakhi radio programme "Sadoyah Boomy Dunyo", the "Voice of the Roof of the World."
+Radio Pakistan, Gilgit relays the Wakhi radio programme "Sadoyah Boomy Dunyo", the "Voice of the Roof of the World."
 The Wakhi Cultural Association has arranged more than twenty programmes since 1984, which include cultural shows, musical nights, and large-scale musical festivals with the collaboration of Lok Virsa Pakistan, the Aga Khan Cultural Service Pakistan (AKCSP), and Pakistan television.
 In 2000, the WCA won a "Best Programme" organizer award in the Silk Road Festival from the President of Pakistan, Pervez Musharraf.
 A computerized codification of the Pakistani version of the Wakhi script has been released, which will help to promote the language development program and documentation of Wakhi poetry, literature, and history.